vovacodes/awesome-es-modules/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Can you stand behind the content?
+- Is your title clear?
-- And this as well
+- Is this PR description as succinct as possible?
-- And don't forget to check this
+- Is the language in your addition approachable?

-Thank you for your suggestions!
+Thank you for your suggestions :)

 ## Updating your PR